-- Patient requires critical care life support during transport that is not available - Patient's condition requires that time spent in transport be as short as possible Potential delays associated with ground transport (road obstacles or conditions - Patient is located in an area inaccessible to regular ground transport. - The use of medical transportation resources would leave the local area or worksite without adequate medical coverage.
+- Patient requires critical care life support during transport that is not available - Patient's condition requires that time spent in transport be as short as possible Potential delays associated with ground transport (road obstacles or conditions - Patient is located in an area inaccessible to regular ground transport. - worksite without adequate medical coverage.